Ketogenic diet: Seizure control

 Although many hypotheses have been put forward to explain how the ketogenic diet works, it remains a mystery.
 Disproven hypotheses include systemic acidosis (high levels of acid in the blood), electrolyte changes and hypoglycaemia (low blood glucose).
 Although many biochemical changes are known to occur in the brain of a patient on the ketogenic diet, it is not known which of these has an anticonvulsant effect.
 The lack of understanding in this area is similar to the situation with many anticonvulsant drugs.

 On the ketogenic diet, carbohydrates are restricted and so cannot provide for all the metabolic needs of the body.
 Instead, fatty acids are used as the major source of fuel.
 These are used through fatty-acid oxidation in the cell's mitochondria (the energy-producing parts of the cell).
 Humans can convert some amino acids into glucose by a process called gluconeogenesis, but cannot do this by using fatty acids.
 Since amino acids are needed to make proteins, which are essential for growth and repair of body tissues, these cannot be used only to produce glucose.
 This could pose a problem for the brain, since it is normally fuelled solely by glucose, and most fatty acids do not cross the blood–brain barrier.
-However, the liver can use long-chain fatty acids to synthesise the three ketone bodies β-hydroxybutyrate, acetoacetate and acetone.
+However, the liver can use long-chain fatty acids to synthesise the three ketone bodies, namely β-hydroxybutyrate, acetoacetate and acetone.
 These ketone bodies enter the brain and partially substitute for blood glucose as a source of energy.

 The ketone bodies are possibly anticonvulsant; in animal models, acetoacetate and acetone protect against seizures.
 The ketogenic diet results in adaptive changes to brain energy metabolism that increase the energy reserves; ketone bodies are a more efficient fuel than glucose, and the number of mitochondria is increased.
 This may help the neurons to remain stable in the face of increased energy demand during a seizure, and may confer a neuroprotective effect.

 The ketogenic diet has been studied in at least 14 rodent animal models of seizures.
 It is protective in many of these models and has a different protection profile than any known anticonvulsant.
 Conversely, fenofibrate, not used clinically as an antiepileptic, exhibits experimental anticonvulsant properties in adult rats comparable to the ketogenic diet.
 This, together with studies showing its efficacy in patients who have failed to achieve seizure control on half a dozen drugs, suggests a unique mechanism of action.

 Anticonvulsants suppress epileptic seizures, but they neither cure nor prevent the development of seizure susceptibility.
 The development of epilepsy (epileptogenesis) is a process that is poorly understood.
 A few anticonvulsants (valproate, levetiracetam and benzodiazepines) have shown antiepileptogenic properties in animal models of epileptogenesis.
 However, no anticonvulsant has ever achieved this in a clinical trial in humans.
 The ketogenic diet has been found to have antiepileptogenic properties in rats.